weymanf/construct-pcf-metrics/rust/readme.md

-Installs the most recent version of nightly Rust (rustup), and adds `$HOME/.cargo/bin` to your path.
+Installs the most recent version of nightly Rust (using rustup instead of Homebrew), and adds `$HOME/.cargo/bin` to your path.